Your step-by-step guide to building a Confluence knowledge base with Refined

 In Confluence, you’ll want to group related pages into parent pages, and parent pages into spaces.
 Spaces will serve as the building blocks of your knowledge base, so it’s important to align them with user needs.
 For example, if users will be seeking knowledge according to teams, every team could have a knowledge-focused space.

-In Refined, you’ll be able to group spaces into Refined Pages (known as Categories on-prem), which can serve as buckets for related spaces.
-For example, if users come to your site seeking different categories of knowledge (such as FAQs, Directory, Onboarding, and so forth), and those categories each contain one or more Confluence space, you could bucket them into Pages, and the names of those Pages will appear as menu items at the top of your site.
-(We explain this more in the next section.)
+In Refined, you’ll be able to group spaces into Refined Pages, which can serve as buckets for related spaces.
+For example, if users come to your site seeking different categories of knowledge (such as FAQs, Directory, Onboarding, and so forth), and those categories each contain one or more Confluence space, you could group them under Refined Pages, and the names of those will appear as menu items at the top of your site (We explain this more in the next section).

 You’ll also want to check on your Confluence permissions.
 Refined respects permissions set in Confluence to ensure that the content on your knowledge base is seen only by the users intended to see it.

 Tip: Don’t overload Confluence pages with content.
 Macros from Refined Toolkit can help you structure content on-page to make it organized and easy to digest.
-We recommend looking into the UI Step, UI Tab and UI Expand macros.
+We recommend looking into the Step, Tab and Expand macros.

 2. Start building your knowledge base in Refined